 Let’s first take a look at the life and ministry of Jesus.
-Check out the onlookers’ response to a genuine sign from God:
+Check out the onlookers’ response to a genuine miraculous sign from God:

-John 12:28-29 — [Jesus said,] “…Father, glorify your name!”
+John 12:28-29 — [Jesus said,] “…Father, glorify Your name!”

 Then a voice came from heaven, “I have glorified it, and will glorify it again.”
-The crowd that was there and heard it said it had thundered; others said an angel had spoken to him.
+The crowd that was there and heard it said it had thundered; others said an angel had spoken to Him.

 So let’s get this straight: God publicly speaks from heaven in a voice that can be heard by the physical ears of an entire crowd, and NOBODY falls to the ground in fear or repentance?!
-And you can’t even say, “Well, the sign wasn’t for them,” because in the very next moment, verse 30, Jesus said, “This voice was for your benefit, not mine.”
+And you can’t even say, “Well, the sign wasn’t for them,” because in the very next moment, verse 30, Jesus said, “This voice was for your benefit, not Mine.”

 Here we have a valid sign from God that is both misinterpreted and even outright ignored by an entire crowd of people!
 Zero “fruit!”
-But the sign was still from God.
+But the miraculous sign was still from God.

-Matthew 11:20 —Then Jesus began to denounce the towns in which most of his miracles had been performed, because they did not repent…
+Matthew 11:20 — Then Jesus began to denounce the towns in which most of his miracles had been performed, because they did not repent…

-I’m sure you can see my point: It is impossible to judge miraculous signs according to their fruit.
+I’m sure you can see my point:

 But isn’t that what the Bible says? you may ask.

-There is actually no scripture that instructs us to judge miraculous signs according to their fruit.
+There is actually no scripture that instructs us to judge a miraculous sign according to its fruit.
 And that’s bad news for the online heresy-hunters who scrutinize other ministries to find fault with them.
 How many web sites, blog posts, radio shows, and YouTube videos are out there criticizing ministries like Bethel Church in Redding, CA, because of crazy signs and wonders like the “Glory Cloud” that has shown up on a few occasions?
 They like to ask questions like, “Why are the people all staring at it instead of falling on their faces in repentance?” or “Why isn’t the whole city saved by now if things like this are going on?”

 Here’s what the Bible does say about fruit and discernment: